tobrega/reviews/journal/journal.md

 * [PostgreSQL Foreign Keys](https://www.postgresql.org/docs/13/tutorial-fk.html)
   * My SQL schema currently does not contain foreign keys
+    * Lacking foreign keys may introduce the risk of adding rows to tables which lack an otherwise necessary matching entry in another table (i.e. referential integrity)
+    * e.g. Adding a review photo url to the table, for which a matching review does not exist
   * > You want to make sure that no one can insert rows in the weather table that do not have a matching entry in the cities table.
   * > This is called maintaining the referential integrity of your data.